 Puerto Jimenez is a small town located on the Osa Peninsula in the South Pacific tip of Costa Rica.
 It was built as mining town back in the 1930s when Osa Peninsula became the hub of Costa Rica’s gold mining and logging operations.
 It flourished for about 40 years, but as the gold deposits subsided so did the town’s population.

-Today, Puerto Jimenez and the surrounding area of Osa Peninsula are a protected habitat and the town itself serves as the main gateway to Corcovado National Park, the primary attraction of Osa Peninsula.
+Today, Puerto Jimenez Costa Rica and the surrounding area of Osa Peninsula are a protected habitat and the town of Puerto Jimenez itself serves as the main gateway to Corcovado National Park, the primary attraction of Osa Peninsula.

-Like may others, we came to Puerto Jimenez to explore Corcovado National Park but were pleasantly surprised to discover an array of other activities and tours in the area.
+Like many others, we came to Puerto Jimenez to tour Corcovado but were pleasantly surprised to discover an array of other activities and tours in the area.
 These were some of our favourites!